Outreach-Organization/AgeoX-Docs/src/app/docs/installation/page.md

 #### Install QGIS

+{% callout title="Tip for Instructors!" %}
+_It is recommended that the instructor(s) of the course, downloads QGIS beforehand, to ensure that all students have adequate access to QGIS, and the same version of the software.
+If you are not able to, the following instructions can guide the students on the best practice for installation._
+{% /callout %}

 - Visit the [QGIS Download Page](https://qgis.org/download/) (if you have not done already).
 - Choose the **Long Term Release (3.34 LTR)** version.
 - Select your operating system (Windows, macOS, or Linux) and follow the installation instructions.